onflow/flow-go/language.md

     }
 }

-// create a value of class type SomeClass
+// declare a constant with value of class type SomeClass
 //
 const classA = SomeClass(0)